Best Beaches in Nice

 After a few general pointers, scroll down for the top picks for best beaches in Nice for every style and budget… and an interactive map at the bottom.

-Nice Beaches: Know before you Go
+Know before you Go

 Nice beaches are covered in smooth stones instead of sand, which is due to being situated at the mouth of several rivers, whose river stones have being washing into the sea for eons.
 The stones tend to be larger on the Old Nice end, and smaller – read: more comfortable and easier to walk on – towards the beaches from the middle to the airport side.

 Insider tip: Get yourself a pair of cheap plastic beach shoes (aka reef walkers or aqua socks) straight away.
 They may look dorky, but I promise that coming out of the water flapping your arms and jerk-strutting like a wild crane in heat is an even worse look!
-And if you are going to a public beach, a yoga mat under your towel will really improve your comfort.

 Another insider tip: Beach grabs are on the rise… don’t leave your stuff unattended if you go in for a dip, and if you are sunbathing, better to use your purse for a pillow rather than have it just lying there, waiting to be plucked.
 Better yet, don’t take anything to the beach that would be a heartbreak if stolen. …But if it happens, click here for what to do.

-Private vs Public Beaches
+Private Beaches Tips

 But comfort has a price… and a day at a private beach can really set you back, so here are a few tips to keep the tab reasonable.

 - Double check that the parasol is included in the price, as it should be.
-The parasol is already there between every two lounge chairs, so it is a greedy little add-on that many beaches tack on an extra fiver just for opening it up.
+The parasol is already there between every two lounge chairs, so it is a greedy little add-on that many beaches tack on an extra fiver (or more!) just for opening it up.

-- Save 5€ right of the get-go by bringing your own towel (I bring 3: one to lie on and one to dry off with, and a third for a pillow).
+- Save 7€ right of the get-go by bringing your own towel (I bring 3: one to lie on and one to dry off with, and a third for a pillow).

-In general, for a private beach for 2, count on dropping a hunsky at a minimum: a sunbed is 20€-50€ (!) per person (can be a bit less if you just do a half-day), anything you order for lunch will be 20€, 7€ on average for a glass of rosé or a coke, 5€ minimum for a small draft beer…and you can absolutely kill your beach budget if you start ordering the 15€ cocktails…!
-But then again, you’d be having lunch, and probably drinks somewhere in town anyway… and it’s not everyday that you can pamper yourself for a memorable day at a private French Riviera beach…
+In general, for a private beach for 2, count on dropping a hunsky at a minimum: a sunbed is generally 30€-50€ per person (can be a bit less if you just do a half-day), anything you order for lunch will be at least 25€, 8€ on average for a glass of rosé or a coke, 5€ minimum for a small draft beer or bottle of water …and you can absolutely kill your beach budget if you start ordering the 15€ cocktails…!
+Also, some of the higher end beaches have started restricting in-and-out privileges to make sure you stay and have lunch with them!

 Best Beaches in Nice Full Ranking